In recent years, Diageo’s dividend growth and capital gains have been outstanding.

 In terms of where Diageo is headed, its Performance Ambition is:

 “To create one of the best performing, most trusted and respected consumer products companies in the world”

-Management hope to achieve this by prioritising investment in Diageo’s premium core global brands and its luxury brands.
+Management hopes to achieve this by prioritising investment in Diageo’s premium core global brands and its luxury brands.